 Representation of The St. Joseph Society of the Sacred Heart, Inc. (the “Josephites”) in litigation with the local members of the Board of Directors for St. Augustine High School over control of the high school and whether amended corporate by-laws enacted by the local members of the high school’s Board of Directors were valid.
 We filed a Petition for Declaratory Judgment and Injunctive Relief in Federal Court, obtained a temporary restraining order returning control of the high school to the Josephites and then assisted the Josephites in working out a compromise with local members of the high school’s Board of Directors and drafting new by-laws.

 Representation of minority shareholders in a newly formed Indiana corporation, who had transferred tangible assets, intellectual property and other assets of a Delaware corporation they owned to the Indiana corporation in the hope of obtaining financial support, management talent, and guidance in advancing a business envisioned and created by the minority shareholders, in a potential shareholder suit against the Indiana corporation, the majority shareholder in the Indiana corporation and the corporate officers and executives of the Indiana corporation.
-Assisted the clients in analyzing the pros and cons of potential litigation and ultimately assisted clients negotiate the unwinding of the previous business transaction.
+Helped clients work through the pros and cons of potential litigation and ultimately assisted clients negotiate the unwinding of the previous business transaction.